7Ragnarok7/DEDMAP/README.md

 $ dedmap -p 20,21,22 1.1.1.1
 $ dedmap -sm lan -p 21 192.168.1.1-255 (Perform a tcp port scan in lan mode on all the live hosts)
 $ dedmap -s 1.1.1.1-255
-$ dedmap -sr 1.1.1.1-255 (Perform a dns lookup on all the live targets in the network)
+$ dedmap -sr 1.1.1.1-255 (Perform a reverse dns lookup on all the live targets in the network)
 $ dedmap -st 1.1.1.0-255 (To scan only the hosts which are alive in the network)
 $ dedmap -w report.txt 127.0.0.1
 ```